asomoza/image_gen_aux/README.md

 ## Credits

 This library uses inference and models from various authors, each one is credited in their own section.
-If we you think you must be credited or if we are missing someone please let us know.
+If you think you must be credited or if we are missing someone, please let us know.